Partisan Memes

 Testing Knowledge to Battle Misinformation

-Collier, J.R.+, Pillai, R.M.+, & Fazio, L.K. (in press).
+Collier, J.R.+, Pillai, R.M.+, & Fazio, L.K.
+(2023).
 Multiple-choice quizzes improve memory for misinformation debunks, but do not reduce belief in misinformation.
 Cognitive Research: Principles and Implications.

 + indicates equal authorship